 You can install poetry effortlessly with a python script provided by the creator.

 Now we are able to see Poetry’s options.

 First we have to create our package with the

-new command, this will create a file structure that we can modify later.
+new sub-command, this will create a file structure in which we can work on.

 # Create a new package

 As we can see, we only need the sub-command

 new followed by a name argument to create a directory structure for our little project.
 This will also generate a configuration file for our project called